 To join the team, email Ken Jones at Ken@350BayArea.org

 350 Bay Area is excited to be a part of the Clean Energy movement happening around the country.
-We’re focused on advancing clean energy in California through three strategies:
+We’re focused on pushing for an advanced community energy model to help California reach its climate goals, through three strategies:

-- Supporting legislation to raise the threshold for how much electricity in California must come from renewable sources
+- Consulting with 350 Bay Area Action Legislative Team to help find and push for legislation to raise the threshold for how much electricity in California must come from renewable sources that are mostly local.

-- Advocating for policies and regulations that support rooftop solar and and the fastest possible move to 100% Renewable Clean Energy at the California Public Utilities Commission (CPUC)
+- Advocating for policies and regulations that support rooftop solar, microgrids, and other distributed energy resources that get fastest possible move to 100% Renewable Clean Energy, in a socially equitable way, at the California Public Utilities Commission (CPUC)

 - Supporting expansion of community choice energy programs that will advance clean energy locally